AnnDkk/MSc-Advanced-Project/README.md

 <div align=center>
 <img src="https://github.com/AnnDkk/MSc-Advanced-Project/blob/main/blog%20image/18.png" width="700" height="320">
 </div>

-For birds with four-color vision in nature, perhaps humans are color-blind in their eyes.
-But because people live in a cocoon world of self-definition, there are no new perceptions or inconveniences.
-"So can cognitive switching take people out of their information cocoons?"
-This is what I hope to learn by letting people explore the Stupid AI I made.
+In nature, birds with four-color vision might perceive humans as color-blind.
+However, due to living within a self-defined cocoon world, humans may experience a lack of new perceptions or inconveniences.
+The question arises: "Can cognitive switching extricate people from their information cocoons?"
+This is a query I aim to address by encouraging individuals to explore the Stupid AI I've created.

-So I was inspired by color-corrected eyes made for people with color blindness.
-I want to help people see some of the possibilities of the unknown world from the "blind" - to open the black box.
-And as people explore these things, they may also realize that those imperfilities may be an opportunity for creativity and an escape from the cocoon.
+Drawing inspiration from color-corrected eyes designed for individuals with color blindness, I aspire to assist people in glimpsing possibilities within the unknown – to unveil the contents of the "blind" and open the black box.
+As individuals embark on this exploration, they may come to realize that imperfections can be wellsprings of creativity and pathways to escape from the cocoon.

 <div align=center>